Jebonn/Active-Directory-Lab/README.md

 *(Optional: Similar to the Windows Server VM, VMWare Tools may be installed by logging into the recently created account.
 Then go to VM -> Install VMWare Tools in the menu bar.)*

 ## 9. Connecting to the Domain Controller (DC)
+1. Similar to steps 6 and 7 in [Part 6](#6-promote-server-to-domain-controller), search "View network connections" and click on it.
+Right-click on the adapter and click on "Properties".
+Click on "Internet Protocol Version 4" to highlight it and then click on "Properties".
+2. Click on "Use the following DNS server addresses" and enter the IP address of the Domain Controller.
+The alternate DNS server can be 8.8.8.8 which is Google's server.
+3.